ruby/rbs/docs/stdlib.md

 # Stdlib Signatures Guide

-This is a guide for contributing to `ruby-signature` by writing/revising stdlib signatures.
+This is a guide for contributing to `rbs` by writing/revising stdlib signatures.

 The typical steps of writing signatures will be like the following: